 Our rail transports in Central Europe are handled by local suppliers.
 Safety is our shared responsibility.

 Neste Marine Risk Management Principle provides a framework for managing safety and environmental risks related to marine transportations.
-Marine transportation services used by Neste are provided by carefully selected third party shipowners.
+Marine transportation services used by Neste are provided by carefully selected third party vessel managers.
 Neste takes care of the commercial operation of its controlled fleet.
-We cooperate closely with our shipping providers and regularly audit them to ensure safety, quality, security and sustainability of all marine operations.
+We cooperate closely with our shipping partners and regularly audit them to ensure safety, quality, security and sustainability of all marine operations.

 All vessels and vessel management companies are required to fulfill Neste’s minimum safety criteria (e.g. continuous SIRE inspection history, maximum age restrictions, double hull) and are subject to regular audits.
 Vessels operated in the Baltic Sea are also ice-strengthened and their crew’s have adequate experience from operations in cold conditions.